Interface between the Regulations on clinical trials of medicinal products, medical devices and in vitro diagnostics

 The ‘COMBINE’ project

-The Member States' competent authorities for clinical trials and medical devices and the European Commission launched this project in June 2023.
-The COMBINE project aims to analyse the root causes of the challenges encountered by sponsors in conducting combined studies and to identify possible solutions to these challenges.
+The Member States’ competent authorities for clinical trials and medical devices and the European Commission launched this initiative in June 2023.
+The ‘COMBINE’ initiative aims to:

-The project involves representatives of competent authorities, the European Commission, medical research ethics committees, the European Medicines Agency, and relevant stakeholders from both the medicinal product and the medical device sectors.
+The initiative involves representatives of competent authorities, the European Commission, medical research ethics committees, the European Medicines Agency and relevant stakeholders from both the medicinal product and the medical device sectors.

 The groups affiliated with this project are the Medical Device Coordination Group and relevant clinical trial groups (Clinical Trials Coordination Group, Clinical Trials Coordination and Advisory Group).

-See the presentation below for further information on the background of the project, parties involved, the highlights of the four strands and next steps.
+The presentations below include further information on the initiative’s background, parties involved, the highlights of the analysis phase and the COMBINE programme strategy.

 Before this project, the Member State competent authorities on clinical trials and IVDs jointly endorsed a guidance document about the status of assays used in clinical trials of medicinal products.